MapsPeople/docs/src/ios/v3/guides/search/create-a-search-experience-with-mapsindoors.md

 }
 ```

 Define `MySearchController`.
-In this tutorial our search controller is a `UIViewController` that implements the protocols `UISearchBarDelegate`, `UITableViewDelegate` and `UITableViewDataSource`
+In this tutorial our search controller is a `UIViewController` that implements the protocols `UISearchBarDelegate`, `UITableViewDelegate` and `UITableViewDataSource`.

 ```swift
 class MySearchController: UIViewController, UISearchBarDelegate, UITableViewDelegate, UITableViewDataSource {